Skip to content

 4. People with lived experience are key stakeholders that will be engaged in all phases of the standards development

-In fall 2021, North Star Policy Consulting worked with the Supportive Housing Alliance to establish supportive housing standards for site-based supportive housing settings.
-The standards were based on the results of an existing literature review and feedback from stakeholder engagement, with input from a work group made up of representatives from the Supportive Housing Alliance.
+In fall 2021, North Star Policy Consulting worked with the Supportive Housing Alliance to establish draft supportive housing standards for site-based supportive housing settings.
+These draft standards were based on the results of an existing literature review and feedback from stakeholder engagement.
 A copy of North Star Policy’s final report can be found here.

 • Set consistent rates